nopnop2002/esp-idf-ssd1306/HowToUseOtherDevice/README.md

 i2c_master_init(&dev, CONFIG_SDA_GPIO, CONFIG_SCL_GPIO, CONFIG_RESET_GPIO);
 ```

-This project allows you to use a mode that does not install i2c drivers.
+This project allows you to use an initialization function that does not install the i2c driver.
-If you use this mode, you must install the i2c driver before this.
+The i2c driver must be installed before using this initialization function.
 ```
 i2c_master_init(&dev, I2C_DRIVER_NOT_INSTALL, I2C_DRIVER_NOT_INSTALL, CONFIG_RESET_GPIO);
 ```